Jacob-Brandon-final-Project/T3A2-A/readme.md

 ![Shop page](<Screenshot 2023-11-28 154556.png>)

-This was one of our orignal ideas for the shop pages but the red is to bright and overpowering.
+This was one of our original ideas for the shop pages but the red is to bright and overpowering.
 A filter by: NBA, Boxes, Singles, Magic the gathering and Dragon ball Z.

 ![All Product](<All product-1.png>)